Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 await gapi.client.compute.interconnects.getIamPolicy({ project: "project", resource: "resource",  });

 /*
-Returns the interconnectMacsecConfig for the specified interconnect.
+Returns the interconnectMacsecConfig for the specified Interconnect.
 */
 await gapi.client.compute.interconnects.getMacsecConfig({ interconnect: "interconnect", project: "project",  });

 /*
-Creates a Interconnect in the specified project using the data included in the request.
+Creates an Interconnect in the specified project using the data included in the request.
 */
 await gapi.client.compute.interconnects.insert({ project: "project",  });

 /*
-Retrieves the list of interconnect available to the specified project.
+Retrieves the list of Interconnects available to the specified project.
 */
 await gapi.client.compute.interconnects.list({ project: "project",  });

 /*
-Updates the specified interconnect with the data included in the request.
+Updates the specified Interconnect with the data included in the request.
 This method supports PATCH semantics and uses the JSON merge patch format and processing rules.
 */
 await gapi.client.compute.interconnects.patch({ interconnect: "interconnect", project: "project",  });